artedison/ensRadaptor/README.md

 ## Examples
-For using ensRadaptor, please refer to the script in the folder ./tests/workflowtest_open/
+For examples on using ensRadaptor, please refer to the script in the folder ./tests/workflowtest_open/

 script.input.standalone.R: model contruction

 script.output.standalone.R: ens result visualization.
 To produce the input files for this script, the user need to run the ens program based on the files produced by script.input.standalone.R.
-Specifically, the user can upload the folder 'input' to an HPC environment and run submit.sh.
-The output ens.o01 and ens.o02 will be used in script.output.standalone.R.
+Specifically, the user can upload the folder 'input' to an HPC environment, run submit.sh, and start another accumulation runs from there.
+The accumulation run output ens.o01 and ens.o02 will be used in script.output.standalone.R.
 Example output figures can be found [here](https://www.dropbox.com/sh/u2qd4llz45400yn/AAAWrqQwEoCTj0jCKOWmBJ7Ka?dl=0).

-To install the package:
+## Install

 ```
-github_install
+install_github("artedison/ensRadaptor")
 ```

+You might need to do `Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS="true")` before installation.

 ## Reference: